marianaWest/Copy1Hackathon/README.md

 * Allows the user to filter the dataframe by year.
 * Saves the filtered DataFrame to a CSV file with a filename that includes the selected year range and downloads the generated CSV file.

 The generated CSV file containing the metadata is now ready for further experimentation.
+A zip file containing a csv of the entire processed and split dataset can be found in the **COPY 1 split data** folder, along with a Jupyter notebook containing the code.

 Despite the convenience of processed metadata, the dataset retains quite a lot of inconsistencies that can limit its use.
 One such examples are the copyright owners and authors addresses, which can be inconsistent and are not easily reconcilable: